telehash/telehash.github.io/reliable.md

 * send an ack with every outgoing packet, of the highest seq you've received and processed
 * only send a miss if you've discovered missing packets in the incoming seq ordering/buffering
 * if an app is receiving packets and hasn't generated response packets, send an ack after 1s
-* when an `end` is sent, don't close the channel until it's acked
+* when an `end` is sent, don't close the channel until it's acked and after it's been idle for timeout wait
 * when an `end` is received, process it in order like any other content packet, and close only after acking + timeout wait to allow re-acking if needed
 * automatically resend the last-sent un-acked sequence packet every 2 seconds until the channel timeout